Who are you trying to reach with your message?

 Celebrating Lights On Afterschool between the hours of 3 and 6 p.m. is the best way to call attention to the needs of students during the hours after school.
-Celebrate during regular afterschool program hours, or during the evening when parents can participate.
+Celebrate during regular afterschool program hours or in the evening when parents can participate.

 Be mindful of your target audience and pick a time that best suits your goals.
 If media is important, remember that print reporters often need to file stories by late afternoon.
-If it’s important that elected officials or other community leaders attend, perhaps hold a breakfast of lunch reception.
+If it’s important for elected officials or other community leaders attend, perhaps hold a breakfast or lunch reception.

 Your location should be the best place to bring your message home and be easily accessible to your guests and target audience:

 - Your afterschool program facility, indoors or outdoors

 - City hall

 What would you like to come out of your event?